 2.1.4.
 The Parish Council, as a relevant body under s.
-61g of the 1990 Town and Country Planning Act made application, under Regulation 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended), to Uttlesford District Council on 16th October 2015 for the parish of Thaxted to be designated as a neighbourhood area in accordance with the boundary outlined below.
-The Thaxted neighbourhood area was designated by Uttlesford District Council on 10th December 2015.
+61g of the 1990 Town and Country Planning Act made application, under Regulation 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended), to Uttlesford District Council in December 2015 for the parish of Thaxted to be designated as a neighbourhood area in accordance with the boundary outlined below: